enestaner/leetcode_problems/README.md

 Answer: We will use priority queue to sort the nums.
 Then store the top of the queue and pop it.
 Then compare with new top if the difference is 1 then increase the temp value.
 If same value continue the loop, else reset the temp value.

+#### 167. TWO SUM II - INPUT ARRAY IS SORTED

+Answer: We will use right and left pointer.
+If the total is equal the target return the indexes.
+If total less than target than increase the left pointer to increase the total.
+Otherwise, decrease the right pointer to decrease the total.

 #### 238. PRODUCT OF ARRAY EXCEPT SELF

 Answer: First we need to calculate product of the right and left sides of each element.
 Then while iterating just multiply left and right side of that element.